Shop now & save up to 80% on medication

 Side Effects and Safety

-• Injection site reactions: redness, swelling, or small lumps
+• Injection-site reactions: redness, swelling, soreness

-• Behavior changes: restlessness or increased hunger
+• Behavior changes: lethargy or unusual restlessness

 Drug Interactions and Cautions